 As legal cannabis goes mainstream, it's creeping into everything from CBD-oil infused beauty products, to houses made of hemp, to banking for marijuana retailers.

 Once an illegal and somewhat niche product, legal cannabis is now a fast-growing global industry.
 And it’s proving to be disruptive, impacting everything from beverage production to home construction.

-Now, more traditional industries, including medicine, banking, agriculture, building, and others, have either begun or will begin incorporating cannabis into their products and R&D.
+Now, more traditional industries, including banking, agriculture, construction, and others, have either begun or will begin incorporating cannabis into their products and R&D.

 Cannabis is revolutionizing the way several ailments are being treated worldwide, especially in the United States.